 Exemplary In addition to meeting the requirements for Accomplished Accomplished is the expected level of performance.
 Developing Ineffective The principal seeks and effectively engages stakeholders in order to promote the success of all students through productive and frequent communication.
 The principal fosters the success of all students by communicating and collaborating effectively with stakeholders.
 The principal inconsistently communicates and/or infrequently collaborates with-stakeholders.
 The principal demonstrates inadequate and/or detrimental communication or collaboration with stakeholders.
-Comments Click here to Comments Click here to Comments Click here to Comments Click here to enter text. enter text. enter text. enter text.
+Comments Click here to enter text.
+Comments Click here to enter text.
+Comments Click here to enter text.
+Comments Click here to enter text.